compsys-progtools/fall2025/resources/glossary.md

 PR
 :  short for {term}`pull request`

+program
+:  an installed piece of software; importantly distinct from an individual {term}`command`, e.g. git

 prompt
 :  the text displayed in the terminal before the content that you type